b-pardi/Research/BraTaDio_Fn/README.md

 ### CHANGE LOG

+4/2
+- added options for sauerbray modeling
+- added to statistics analysis functions to handle sauerbray range data

 3/15-3/16
 - linear regression now works with variable number of overtones being used, however needs verification with manually analyzed data
 - fixed linear reg bug where freqs that are not being analyed and have 0 values were still being plotted